 These courses will be offered in a two-week format in Minot and a two-week format in Mayville during summer sessions.
 For more information on registration, see the summer schedule HERE.

 Required education courses in the MEd can also be taken during the same summers, but are also offered as weekend or night classes during the school year.
 Details about the entire MEd program are available at HERE.

 The above math classes are supported by a grant.
-The grant pays the cost of instruction, travel, room (if staying on campus), books, and stipends of $100 per credit for follow-up activities.
+The grant pays the cost of tuition and fees, mileage, room (if staying on campus), books/materials, and follow-up activities.
 Visit Grant Funding for more information about this grant.

 Enrollment in the grant supported mathematics courses is also open to ND teachers who are not pursuing the MEd Degree.

 Registration starts on March 19.
 Registration and housing information can be found on the Application/Registration page.

 To be considered for admission to the Elementary/Middle School Mathematics Concentration as part of the M.Ed. program, applicants must have

 - completed all admission requirements for MSU Graduate School

 - at least two years elementary or middle school teaching experience

 A maximum of two out-of-state students will be admitted per year, unless there are not enough qualified North Dakota applicants.
 Application deadline: April 15.